 I grew up in a gardening family and I learned a lot from simply being in a family that raised a few vegetables and flowers.
 This upbringing taught me a bunch, however; the more I do myself, the more I realize I have to learn.
 This desire has lead me to figuring out a system to study herbs and other plants that is easy and organized.

 There are books and websites and classes and so much more readily available to us these days that it can get overwhelming.
 Let’s skip all that overwhelm by finding the information we need and putting it together in a fashion that works for us and our homes.

 Any plant study has to begin with proper identification.
-For some plants, we may inherently know what they are and simply want to understand more about it for others, we might be starting from scratch.
+There are many plants we may inherently know.
+We know what they are and simply want to understand more about it.
+For others, we might be starting from scratch.
 When starting from scratch consider these tips to get accurate information: